 Adhitthana must be strongly developed to gain strength of mind to fulfill all paramis.

-Greater benefits from a most beneficial Dhamma service undertaking, greater could be hurdles, obstacles, fears, distractions, storms and temptations to pause, postpone or give up the work.
+Greater the benefits from a most beneficial Dhamma service undertaking, greater could be hurdles, obstacles, fears, distractions, storms and temptations to pause, postpone or give up the work.
 But the parami of adhitthana gained through Vipassana practice gives strength to stay the course, and continue undeterred in endless Dhamma service to all beings.

 Attending the course after one's application has been confirmed is one adhitthana (strong determination) undertaking fulfilled.
 Steadfast, unshakeable, iron-will to undertake, complete the Vipassana course.
 No weak mind of surrendering to negative forces within, and postponing by saying "I will do it later, I"m too busy now."
 Time is now.